-A wide area network (WAN) interconnects two or more LANs (or MANs) over slow connections leased from the local telephone company.
-WANs run over telephone cables because they typically cover a wide geographical area-they may span cities, states, or even countries.
+A wide area network (WAN) interconnects two or more LANs (or MANs) over connections often leased from the local telephone company.
+They can also be connected through fiber-optic cabling or even wireless technologies.
+WANs typically run over telephone cables because they cover a wide geographical area they may span cities, states, or even countries.
 Interconnecting LANs and MANs over great distances of land and water requires a lot of coordination and sophisticated equipment.
 In most cases, the telephone company is involved in providing the physical cable connection.
 When connections are required across the globe, other major telecommunications companies will provide satellite connectivity.

-The majority of WANs communicate at speeds between 56Kbps and 1.5Mbps, although speeds up to 45Mbps are available.
+The majority of WANs communicate at speeds between 56Kbps and 1.5Mbps, although speeds up to 9.953Gbps are available.
 In fact, the definition of a WAN as a slow-speed connection is changing rapidly.
-As you will learn in Chapter 14, new technologies are emerging that offer high-speed communication over the telephone network.
+As you will learn in Chapter 14, "WANs and Internet Access," new technologies are emerging that offer high-speed communication over the telephone network.